thenikolayli/auth_demo/readme.md

 # Auth Demo Side Project

-Simple demo website where I explore FastAPI, MongoDB, and GSAP with a simple website that has basic auth functionality.
-I will use this as a template for projects that needs auth functionality, anyone can use this as a template for their own projects as well, just make sure to credit me in the repo or on the website in some way.

-This is for a single website that is the only one being hosted on a server, you will have to have a different setup if you want to host multiple websites on one machine.
+Simple demo website where I experimented using FastAPI, MongoDB, and GSAP.

 ### How to Use: Dev
 1. Clone this repository